MaviccPRP/ger_ner_evals/README.md

 For the Freme NER tool, we convert the nif output to the common tab separated CoNLL style format using our converter and manually adaptions.
 ++++++++++++++

-For our evaluations, we had to choose tools from all available German NER tools (see appendix).
-Our tools need to fulfill the following requirements:

-- freely available and open source
-- well documentated
-- installation is not too complicated and training new models possible in reasonable time (*still problems with GermaNER*).
-- if tool is not easy to train, tool needs to offer a German model with our NE classes (MISC/OTH, PER, LOC, ORG) out of the box.

-Majority of the demands are met by the following tools:

-- LSTM (Lample 2016)
-- GermaNER (Benikova 2015) (problems during training)
-- Standford NER (Faruqui, Padó 2010)
-- SpaCy Entity recognition (no specific publication, see https://github.com/explosion/spaCy/issues/491)
-- Freme NER (Dojchinovski 2017) (no training possible)

-As mentioned in the motivation, we include Freme to show the effort of including NEL tools into a non-NEL evaluation.
-LSTM reaches the best scores of all multilingual NER tool and is freely available.
-Stanford NER and GermaNER are best performing of monolingual NER tools and are freely available, too.
-SpaCy is a popular non-academic python NLP tool, comparing itself with Stanford NLP and NLTK.

 For the non-NEL tools we first converted the EUROPARL text into a two column tab seperated version.
 Firtst column contains the token, the second one contains the NE class.
 The NE classes are represented in non-IOB format.